|Mary Wollstonecraft about 1797 by John Opie.

 She was an exceptionally bright child and excelled at what education she was able to get, reading everything she could get her hands on.
 She found refuge in two deep friendships and a surrogate family.
 Her first great tie was to Jane Arden, the daughter of a self-taught philosopher and scientist who gave lectures around Yorkshire where the Ardens lived in Beverly.
 Mary and Jane read together, attended Jane’s fathers lectures and engaged in a long, somewhat passionate on Mary’s side correspondence.

 The second figure was Fanny Blood, in whom Mary felt she had found an intellectual and emotional soul mate.
 After leaving home—running away really—at the age of 16 to take a position as a lady’s companion—she moved in with the Blood family after the situation ended disastrously.
-Mary was neither suitable for the role of a glorified servant or for the restrictions she felt put upon young women of breeding but no income.
+Mary was neither suitable for the role of a glorified servant or for the restrictions put upon young women of breeding but no income.
 The experience as a companion would be the basis of her 1787 book Thoughts on the Education of Daughters.

 At the Blood household Mary had access to a fine library and stimulating conversation.
 She idealized the family.
 She and Fanny made plans to go off and live together in a free woman’s household, dependent on no man.
 Mary was deeply invested in these plans.

 Mary returned home for a brief time in 1780 to nurse her dying mother—and to try and retrieve from her father a small inheritance she was due when she reached maturity and which he had coerced from her.
-After her mother’s death Mary and some of her sisters joined with Fanny in opening a school together for the Dissenting community at Newington Green.
+After her mother’s death Mary and some of her sisters joined with Fanny in opening a school for the Dissenting community at Newington Green.
 But Fanny allowed herself to be courted and married.
 Her husband took her to Lisbon, Portugal.
 There Fanny’s health began to fail.
 Mary abandoned the school, which then failed, to rush to the side of her friend to nurse her through her last days.
 It was a crushing blow.

 These experiences also impacted Thoughts on the Education of Daughters and became the basis for her 1788 children’s book, Original Stories from Real Life which would be illustrated with engravings by William Blake.